The ASVAB test is a multiple-choice test used by the military to measure an applicant’s suitability for enlistment.

-ASVAB Word Knowledge (WK)
+Word Knowledge (WK)

 The WK section tests your word knowledge in several ways.
 First, it tests whether you can recognize correct and incorrect spellings of words.
 For this type of question, you may want to review words that are often spelled incorrectly, and make sure you know how to spell them.
 You will also need to know the definitions of words, and be able to use them in a sentence.

-ASVAB Registration and Test Dates
+Registration and Test Dates

-You can take the ASVAB test as a junior or senior in high school and use the score to enlist, provided that you are at least 17 years old and took the test no earlier than 2 years before you begin enlistment processing.
-If you are at least 17, you can take the test at a Military Processing Station (MEP) or a satellite Military Entrance Test (MET) location.
+You can take the test as a junior or senior in high school and use the score to enlist, provided that you are at least 17 years old and took the test no earlier than 2 years before you begin enlistment processing.
+If you are at least 17, you can take the test at a Military Entrance Processing Station (MEP) or a satellite Military Entrance Test (MET) location.

 Each branch of the armed forces sets its own cut-off point (minimum AFQT score) for deciding who qualifies to enlist.

 If you are not satisfied with your score and wish to retake the test to improve your chances at getting selected, you must wait a month before taking it again.
 You can retake the test as many times as you want, but after 3 attempts the waiting period jumps to 6 months.

 The minimum ASVAB scores for general and specialty jobs vary by branch of service.
 Each branch sets a minimum AFQT score that recruits must get in order to enlist.
 Beyond that, specialty jobs have their own requirements for skills and knowledge.
-Here are the minimum scores you will need to qualify for each branch of service:

 If you are a high school senior or have graduated high school, you must have an AFQT score of 36 or above to enlist.
-If you have a GED instead of a high school diploma, you must have an AFQT score of 65 or more to be considered.
+If you have a GED instead of a high school diploma, you must have an AFQT score of 50 or more to be considered.

-An Air Force job is an “AFSC” (Air Force Specialty Code) – To qualify, you must make the minimum score in Verbal Expression (WK + PC) and Arithmetic Reasoning (AR).
+An Air Force job is an “AFSC” (Air Force Specialty Code).
+To qualify, you must make the minimum score in Verbal Expression (WK + PC) and Arithmetic Reasoning (AR).

 The minimum AFQT score needed to enlist is 31.

-You will need a high school education and a minimum AFQT score of 32 to enlist.
+You will need a high school education and a minimum AFQT score of 31 to enlist.
 A few exceptions are made for recruits with a GED and an AFQT score of 50 or more.

-A Marine Corps job is an “MOS” (Military Occupational Specialty) – All specialty MOS require you to score well on one or more of the ASVAB specialty subtests.
+A Marine Corps job is an MOS, just like an Army job.
+Again, all specialty MOSs require you to score well on one or more of the specialty subtests.

 An AFQT score of 35 or more is needed to enlist in the Navy (active duty or reserve) if you are a high school graduate.
 If you have a GED, you will need to score 50 or better to enlist.

-Navy and Coast Guard jobs are called “Ratings” (Rate for short) – Most Navy ratings require you to pass one or more specialty subtests, with a few exceptions.
+Navy and Coast Guard jobs are called “Ratings” (Rate for short).
+Most Navy ratings require you to pass one or more specialty subtests, with a few exceptions.
 One exception is Master at Arms, which requires a minimum WK score of 45 and a minimum combined WK + AR score of 100.